VerdictAI

 5 questions

-Can I take a clothes steamer on a plane?
+Can a clothes steamer replace an iron?